scottyschup/ruby-curriculum/bonus/modules.md

 end
 ```

-We "mix-in" a module by using the `Class#include` method.
+We "mix in" a module by using the `#include` method.
 This will
 take the methods defined in the module and make them available to
 instances of `Robot` and `Human`.